enklu/enklu.github.io/docs/API/Elements.md

 ```js
 var a = this.id;   // Read-only.
 Gets the element's ID
 ```
-Each element has a type, currently there are a few different object types, <i>LightWidget, ContentWidget, KinectWidget, ButtonWidget, and TextWidget </i>.
-Any newly created asset will be a ContentWidget by default.
+Any created asset will be a ContentWidget by default.
+Other possible types include: LightWidget, KinectWidget, ButtonWidget, and TextWidget.
+Some of these types are only created through scripts.

 ```js
 var a = this.type; //Read-only.
 Get's element type.
 ```

-<code>This</ code> is a helpful keyword you can use to return most information you will need about your current object.
+<code>This</code> is a helpful keyword you can use to return most information you will need about your current object.

 ```js
 function enter() {